-Tradestation is a US stockbroker founded in 1982.
+TradeStation is a US stockbroker founded in 1982.
 It is regulated by the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
-Clients are eligible for up to $500,000 (cash up to $250,000) investor protection per account.
+Clients are eligible for up to $500,000 investor protection per account (including cash up to $250,000).

-Tradestation's web and mobile platforms are great, as they are user-friendly and well-designed.
-Stock and ETF fees are low, and lastly, the education section is high-quality and well-structured.
+TradeStation's web and mobile platforms are great, as they are user-friendly and well-designed.
+Stock and ETF fees are low, and the education section is high quality and well-structured.

-The deposit and withdrawal are not user-friendly and you can only use bank transfer.
-There is no forex trading and the customer service is of poor quality.
+Deposit and withdrawal are inconvenient as you can only use bank transfer.
+There is no forex trading, and customer service could be improved.

 |• Great web and mobile trading platform||• Not user-friendly deposit and withdrawal|

 |• Low stock and ETF fees||• No forex trading|